TheComputerM/mystic-ui/components/panda/README.md

 ## Setup

-Run `npx @mystic-ui/cli init` with whatever package manager you prefer and make sure you choose *panda* as your css framework.
+Run `npx mystic-ui@latest init` with whatever package manager you prefer and make sure you choose *panda* as your css framework.

 **panda.config.ts**
 ```ts